Wizarysan/warp-woolly-cook/README.md

 - card background should be 'green' for items which are completed, and 'crimson' for items which are not completed
 - each card should show the todo item number, and the first 20 characters of the item title
 - the top of the page should have an search input field.
 When text in input inside it, only items which have a title contraining the search text should be be displayed.
 When nothing is input in the field the whole list of items is displayed.
+- clicking on a todo item's card should go to the

 ![screenshot](https://cdn.glitch.com/69d5f470-9f1e-492f-a706-2218599bf06d%2Fexample-top.png?v=1623632882331)

 ### todo item details page

 - the page should display the following fields
+  - user name
+  - item number
+  - item title
+- the data comes from the 2 following APIs:
+  - todo item details: `https://jsonplaceholder.typicode.com/todos/{item #}` (eg. https://jsonplaceholder.typicode.com/todos/1)
+  - user details `https://jsonplaceholder.typicode.com/users/{user id}` (eg. https://jsonplaceholder.typicode.com/users/1)
 - for this page, look and feel is not specifically considered in this challenge